-Alternative Accommodation Options in Athens
+Alternative Accommodation Options

 If you prefer to travel like a local, I would also strongly recommend that you consider travelling via Airbnb.
 I rent an Airbnb apartment to myself everywhere I travel and it gives me a lot more freedom and flexibility as compared to staying in hotels.